Nano in 5 minutes#

-BigDL-Nano supports both PyTorch and PyTorch Lightning models and most optimizations requires only changing a few “import” lines in your code and adding a few flags.
+BigDL-Nano supports both PyTorch and PyTorch Lightning models and most optimizations require only changing a few “import” lines in your code and adding a few flags.

 BigDL-Nano uses a extended version of PyTorch Lightning trainer for integrating our optimizations.

-For example, if you are using a LightingModule, you can use the following code enable intel-extension-for-pytorch and multi-instance training.
+For example, if you are using a LightningModule, you can use the following code snippet to enable intel-extension-for-pytorch and multi-instance training.

 from bigdl.nano.pytorch import Trainer net = create_lightning_model() train_loader = create_training_loader() trainer = Trainer(max_epochs=1, use_ipex=True, num_processes=4) trainer.fit(net, train_loader)

-tensorflow.keras API and most optimizations requires only changing a few “import” lines in your code and adding a few flags.
+tensorflow.keras API and most optimizations require only changing a few “import” lines in your code and adding a few flags.

 BigDL-Nano uses a extended version of